About Us

 Investing in people

-Our Commitment to California (C2C) initiative extends our impact by investing in people—attracting, training, and retaining the next generation of affordable housing leaders and advancing transformative policies.
+Our Commitment to Community (C2C) initiative extends our impact by investing in people—attracting, training, and retaining the next generation of affordable housing leaders and advancing transformative policies.

 Since 2020, we have supported over 1,500 affordable housing practitioners, as well as statewide, regional, and local initiatives for hundreds of thousands of units.